Finding a SubjectA Lesson by Pastel Girl Books

 Last Updated on February 18, 2010

 AboutMy name is Erica.
-I'm 24 years old and I have been writing for a while.
-I know I'm not the best, but I work hard.
-I write for me and any of you lovely readers enjoy it, then all the better.
-I am a vet..
+I'm 26 years old and I have been writing for a while.
+I write for me and if any of you lovely readers enjoy it, then all the better.
+I am a veteran of the United States Marine Corps...